Post Construction Cleaning Leads: Get More Contracts

 If the internet is your best friend, then traditional marketing might as well be your drinking/golf buddy.

 When and if you exhaust all of your free options online, start driving for dollars.

 What is driving for dollars?

 In the post-construction cleaning business, that means driving around looking for construction sites.
-It’s not everybody’s cup of tea, but you can walk on the site and ask to speak with the project manager.
+It’s not everybody’s cup of tea, but you can walk to the site and ask to speak with the project manager.
 Or, you can just take down a phone number, email, or mailing address to send a marketing packet to.

 Every state has a licensing board for contractors where they list who all the licensed contractors are.
 There are also many websites where contractors post jobs they’re working on so subcontractors can place bids.

 These are goldmines to help you find contractors who aren’t necessarily online or hard to track down in person.

 The above strategies should be enough to get you your first few clients.
 From there, your website and referrals should take your business the rest of the way.